 That’s why we work with the entire community to prevent gender-based violence, using a whole family approach.
 We work with youth, men, women, and gender non-conforming folks to build a culture of healthy relationships that honors Latin@ realities.

 Our programs span the continuum of intervention and prevention recognizing that the lived realities and dreams of Latina women and girls, families, and communities require both.
-Through participation in our community engagement initiatives, 800 Latin@ youth and adults build new peer relationships, gain confidence in their roles as community leaders, and take action to promote healthy relationships and challenge social norms that perpetuate violence in its many different forms.
+Through participation in our Prevention and social change initiatives, 800 Latin@ youth and adults build new peer relationships, gain confidence in their roles as community leaders, and take action to promote healthy relationships and challenge social norms that perpetuate violence in its many different forms.

 We also know that communities change and we need to change with them.
 To do so, we regularly host listening sessions with community members, developing and expanding our Fuerza Unida Amig@s and other initiatives from our learnings.